cloudwego/sonic-rs/README.md

 `cargo bench --bench get_from -- --quiet`

-The benchmark is getting a specific field from the twitter JSON.
+The benchmark is getting a specific field from the `twitter.json`.

 - sonic-rs::get_unchecked_from_str: without validate
 - sonic-rs::get_from_str: with validate